If you've never seen a chiropractor before, you probably have a lot of questions.

 Chiropractic care is a hands-on process, so patients are encouraged to come in for multiple sessions, sometimes on a weekly or bi-weekly basis.

-Your chiropractor will perform an exam and go over your medical history to help them decide how many treatments you will need to solve your problems.
+Your chiropractor will perform an exam and they may take x rays and go over your medical history to help them decide how many treatments you will need to fix your pain.

 Your chiropractor will also suggest things you can do at home to help supplement the treatments you receive at the office.